 Social and Behavioral Measures

-The BSIS Core will house an online database of commonly used and well-validated surveys and scales for HIV/AIDS research in the social and behavioral sciences.
+BSIS core faculty will work with investigators to select the most relevant commonly used and well-validated surveys and scales for HIV/AIDS research in the social and behavioral sciences.

 Research Design Services